Kourtney Kardashian Flaunts Curves In Satin Lingerie For ‘Paper’ Magazine

 Kourtney Kardashian is covering Paper Magazine this month, and she’s looking steamy in the process.

-On Thursday, the Keeping Up with the Kardashians star took to her Instagram account to share the cover of the magazine, which features her wearing some sexy lingerie.
+On Thursday, the Keeping Up With the Kardashians star took to her Instagram account to share the cover of the magazine, which features her wearing some sexy lingerie.

 In the photo, Kourtney can be seen sitting at a vanity wearing baby pink satin lingerie and a darker pink robe.
 She has her ample cleavage and lean legs on full display in the racy photo as she poses with an old rotary phone in her hand.

-Makeup and perfume bottles can be seen on the table in front of her, as she dons her own full face of makeup in the photo.
+Makeup and perfume bottles can be seen on the table in front of her as she dons her own full face of makeup in the photo.
 Kourt’s glam look includes darkened eyebrows, pink blush, and a dramatic red color on her lips.

 Kardashian’s long, dark hair is pulled back into large rollers, which she has tied up with a piece of sheer fabric.